phil-krull/booksAndAuthorLINQQueryPractice/README.md

         }
     }
 ```
+3. Run dotnet restore to install needed packages
-3. Run dotnet watch run in command line.
+4. Run dotnet watch run in command line.
-4. Change the queries in the Index method of the HomeController to display the output.
+5. Change the queries in the Index method of the HomeController to display the output.
-5. Foreach query, use the DbSet for the model finding the data for.
+6. Foreach query, use the DbSet for the model finding the data for.
 I.E. Find Authors... use _context.Authors.QueryMethod

 ## Level I
 * Find all Authors order by name ascending.